civiform/civiform/cloud/azure/README.md

 ```

 ## Running terraform with this config
 Since we are using a shared backend you'll need to run init specifying that
+within the `cloud/azure` directory.
 ```
 $ terraform init -backend-config=backend_vars
 ```